martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 As long as you do not plan to create a three-dimensional world in which the third dimension really has some specific meaning, stay away from any 3D perspective.
 In my opinion, you will only stumble upon this additional dimension of complexity for no good.

+**Example:**
+The two example diagrams on the right side above both apply an isometric 3D perspective.

 ![2D vs 3D](diagrams/general-guideline_no-3d-elements.png)

-The two example diagrams on the right side above both apply an isometric 3D perspective, and this shows the problems which arise because of not using 2D.
+This shows the problems which arise because of not using 2D.

 * In the upper right diagram the drawing tool's connection feature is used.
 As the tool does not support real 3D, it applies the connectors in a wrong inconsistent way.